Software - 233 Buildkite users

 Intercom is a live chat system for support, sales, and marketing teams that allows businesses to track and filter customer data; this data can be used to create personalized, automated marketing emails and in-app messages.
 With Buildkite, Intercom has full confidence that they can ship extremely fast and efficiently because they’ve got full control over the infrastructure.Read the case study

 Ecommerce - 550 engineers

-REA Group is a multinational digital advertising business specialising in property.
-Moving to Buildkite from a mix of different build systems, REA was able to significantly decrease their maintenance costs, more easily adopt best practices across all their teams, and make full use of their AWS and Docker expertise.Read the Case Study
+REA Group is a multinational digital advertising business specializing in property.
+Moving to Buildkite from a mix of different build systems, REA was able to significantly decrease their maintenance costs, more easily adopt best practices across all their teams, and make full use of their AWS and Docker expertise.Read the case study

 Ecommerce - 1800 engineers

 Shopify is a global ecommerce platform serving hundreds of millions of shoppers.
 Switching to Buildkite allowed Shopify to reduce their core application’s build times to under 5 minutes, supported an engineering team growth of 300%, and helped to smoothly transition from AWS to Google Cloud.Read the case study